FSR History

 Listed below are some key milestones and achievements in our history.
 And with you, we’re looking forward to continuing this journey with our favorite marque, Porsche.

-September 13, 1955 – The Porsche Club of America was officially founded by Bill Sholar & friends in the Washington, D.C. area.
+• September 13, 1955 – The Porsche Club of America was officially founded by Bill Sholar & friends in the Washington, D.C. area.

-March 31, 1959 – A petition for recognition or our Region as a chartered club of the Porsche Club of America was submitted by Allen B. Fine.
+• March 31, 1959 – Four years after The Porsche Club of America was officially founded by Bill Sholar & friends in the Washington, D.C. area, a petition for recognition or our Region as a chartered club of the Porsche Club of America was submitted by Allen B. Fine.
 The name of the club was to be “PCA, Richmond Region” with the county boundaries of Henrico, Hanover, Chesterfield, Powhatan, Goochland, Dinwiddie, and Prince George.
 The original officers were: President, Allen B. Fine; Vice-President, Dr. Willard M. Fitch; Secretary-Treasurer, George W. Patterson III.
 In addition to the President, known members of the club were: Fred M. Johnson Jr., Thomas W. Allen, Julia C. Baylor, Dr. Willard M. Fitch, Edgar A. Jett II, Jack D. Lewis, Wendell B. Powell, Dr. C. N. Richards Jr., Neal Sykes Jr., George W. Patterson III, and Lt Robert Miller.

-April 22, 1959 – The original charter was granted by PCA.
-In 1964, the name of the region was changed to the “First Settlers Region” and as the region grew, its membership extended to the west to include counties in West Virginia.
+• In 1964 – The name of the region was changed to the “First Settlers Region” and as the region grew, its membership extended to the west to include counties in West Virginia.

 Welcome tent

-In 1980, the Blue Ridge Region was chartered, split off from First Settlers and included counties in western Virginia and southern West Virginia.
+• In 1980, the Blue Ridge Region was chartered, split off from First Settlers and included counties in western Virginia and southern West Virginia.

-In 1986, First Settlers Region had grown to 300 Primary Members.
+• In 1986, First Settlers Region had grown to 300 Primary Members.

-In 1993, the current First Settlers Logo was approved and adopted.
+• In 1993, the current First Settlers Logo was approved and adopted.

-In 1995, fifteen years after the Blue Ridge Region was chartered, the Shenandoah Region was formed from the counties above the Blue Ridge Region and west of First Settlers Region to the West Virginia border.
+• In 1995, fifteen years after the Blue Ridge Region was chartered, the Shenandoah Region was formed from the counties above the Blue Ridge Region and west of First Settlers Region to the West Virginia border.

-March 9, 1999, PCA assigned seven unassigned Virginia counties to First Settlers Region.
+• March 9, 1999, PCA assigned seven unassigned Virginia counties to First Settlers Region.

-2009– First Settlers Region celebrated its 50th Anniversary with a spectacular 50th Anniversary Gala held at The Tides Inn resort in Irvington, Virginia.
+• 2009 – First Settlers reached 500 primary members and celebrated its 50th Anniversary with a spectacular 50th Anniversary Gala held at The Tides Inn resort in Irvington, Virginia.

-2010 – First Settlers initiated The Air & Auto Show as one of its annual events.
+• 2010 – First Settlers initiated The Air & Auto Show as one of its annual events.
 This very popular concours event is held at The Military Aviation Museum in Virginia Beach.
 Well over 100 vehicles enter to be judged and attendance is typically well over a thousand.
-The event is a major fundraiser for our charities.
+The event is a major fundraiser for our local charities.

-2011 – First Settlers introduced its new member recruiting card.
+• 2011 – First Settlers introduced its new member recruiting card.
 The card is placed under the windshield wiper of Porsches inviting the owner to join us at one of our events.

-2011 – First Settlers was the runner-up for PCA’s Region of the Year Award.
+• 2011 – First Settlers was the runner-up for PCA’s Region of the Year Award, won PCA’s Best Web-site Award and membership grows to 600 primary members.

-2012 – First Settlers was chosen Region of the Year by PCA.
+• 2012 – First Settlers was chosen Region of the Year by PCA.

-2013 – First Settlers won the PCA Community Service Award for raising funds through several charity activities and distributing $30,000 to its designated charities.
+• 2013 – First Settlers won the PCA Community Service Award for raising funds through several charity activities and distributing $30,000 to its designated charities.

-2015 – First Settlers won PCA’s Web-site Award: 1st Place Class IV
+• 2015 – First Settlers won PCA’s Web-site Award: 1st Place Class IV

-2016 – First Settlers won PCA’s Web-site Award: 2nd Place Class IV; Region’s Public Service Honorable Mention Award
+• 2016 – First Settlers won PCA’s Web-site Award: 2nd Place Class IV; Region’s Public Service Honorable Mention Award

 • 2017 – First Settlers won PCA’s Web-site Award: 2nd Place Class IV; Region’s Public Service Award 3rd Place.